G0PLY/DCLXVI_X/README.md

 Digital verion of Diablo plus Hellfire can be purchased at www.gog.com

-game options file is diablo.ini located in the %AppData% folder devilutionx features work except refills, and globe data for non mana classes have been disabled, this mod was intended to be used with Singleplayer Quests turned on but is not forced...
+game options file is diablo.ini located in the %AppData% folder

 --------------------------------------------------------------------------------------------------
 DCLXVI Features:
 =======
 Ironman-esk inspired Diablo mod

 --------------------------------------------------------------------------------------------------
 Added "Classes", class skills may only be used by other classes with scrolls and staves,